Adoption is always the problem.

 Memory Admin and Data Steward assigned.
 Technical setup confirmed.
 Notion databases live.
 Capture inbox active.
 90-day source list identified.
 Import log created.
 Your team does very little here.
 We prepare the infrastructure.

-Your first 20-40 high-quality records.
-Saberra runs triage.
-Your team participates and learns the filter.
-Current roles, circles, 5-10 active decisions, open tasks, active risks.
-At the end of this week, Sera should answer simple real questions accurately.
+A 90-minute Foundation Session with your Implementation Lead.
+Your mission becomes the GPS.
+Your values become the Decision Test.
+The session's own recording becomes your first 20-40 records: current roles, circles, 5-10 active decisions, open tasks, active risks.
+At the end of this week, Sera answers real organizational questions accurately.
 This is the trust moment.

 Current Operating Memory